 Google’s search algorithms are updated all the time — pretty much every day, in fact, according to Google.

 However, sometimes, Google makes big changes to them, and these are called ‘core updates’ (the company used to refer to them as ‘broad core updates’ but has changed the terminology slightly recently).

-Although on first inspection this statement sounds a bit vague, if you look closely at it you’ll see that it contains two pretty big hints about why your site may have been demoted in Google’s index: it is perceived by Google to have problems with its relevance and authority.
+Although on first inspection this statement sounds a bit vague, if you look at it closely you’ll see that it contains two pretty big hints about why a site may have been demoted in Google’s index: it was perceived by Google to have problems with its relevance and authority.

 Let’s find out what Google has to say about this.

-Google’s take on recovering from a broad core update
+Google’s official take on recovering from a core update

-Over the years, Google has given slightly mixed messaging about how possible it is to recover from a broad core update (at least until the next one is rolled out), and how desirable it actually is to try.
+Over the years, Google has given rather mixed messages about how possible it is to recover from a core algorithm update — at least until the next one is rolled out — and how desirable it is to even try!

-On the one hand, their support page dedicated to the topic is explicit that “pages that drop after a core update don’t have anything wrong to fix.”
+For a long time, the company’s support materials about core updates stated fairly explicitly that “pages that drop after a core update don’t have anything wrong to fix.”

-On the other, John Mueller, Webmaster Trends Analyst at Google — a key public face of the company when it comes to advising site owners on SEO — has indicated a few times that it IS, in fact, possible to make changes to your site that can bring lost traffic back after a core update, and before the next one is rolled out, too.
+And John Mueller, a Search Advocate at Google — a key public face of the company when it comes to advising site owners on SEO — has indicated a few times that it is, in fact, possible to make changes to your site that can bring lost traffic back after a core update, and before the next one is rolled out, too.

-In his Google Search Central video hangouts he has said that in the aftermath of a broad core update, there are ‘incremental improvements’ you can make to recover from a drop in rankings.
+In his Google Search Central video hangouts, Mueller has said that in the aftermath of a core update, there are various ‘incremental improvements’ you can make to recover from a drop in rankings.

-The hangout below contains a particularly clear statement from John Mueller on this — see the opening few minutes, where Search Engine Land’s Barry Schwartz discusses the issue of recovery with him.
+The hangout below contains a particularly clear statement from him on this — in the opening few minutes, where Search Engine Land’s Barry Schwartz discusses the issue of recovery with him.

 But what are these ‘incremental improvements’ that can potentially get you out of a traffic dip?